-On May 24, 2001, Temba Tsheri, a 16 year old Sherpa from Nepal, became the youngest person to climb Mt.
+On May 23, 2001, Temba Tsheri, a 16 year old Sherpa from Nepal, became the youngest person to climb Mt.
 Everest.
 Since then, 13 year old Jordan Romero of the United States now holds the age record, having beaten the existing record of 15 years old by Ming Kipa of Nepal (a girl).
 Romero also became the youngest climber to scale all 7 of the “Seven Summits” at age 15 in 2011 (the tallest mountain on each continent).
 Young people have been achieving great things since before recorded history.
 Here we list 10 impressive accomplishments by youngsters.
-What achievements would you include on this list?
-Tiger Woods?
-Do we need a sequel?

 10. Tatum O’Neal, Acting.

 Tatum won the Best Supporting Actress Academy Award (Oscar) in 1973 at age 10, the youngest person to win a regular Oscar.
 Shirley Temple was awarded a special Oscar at age 7.

 The first gymnast to receive a perfect score of 10, she won 3 Olympic Gold Medals representing Romania at the 1976 Olympics at age 14.

 This California young he-man started his quest for the “Seven Summits” in 2006 by climbing Mt.
 Kilimanjaro at the age of 9!
 It is unlikely any youngster will beat his record as the youngest conqueror of Mt.
 Everest any time soon because China and Nepal have both decided to forbid anyone under the age of 16 to attempt the climb.
 This amazing mountain climber does not even turn 18 years old until July of 2014.

 7. Klaus Zerta, Olympic Rowing, Kusuo Kitamura, Olympic Swimming.